 I love adding as much greenery in my home around the holidays as I can.
 I try and make fresh wreaths for my windows inside and outside.
 I also make fresh garland for my mantels and centerpieces too.
+Today I’ll be faux wreaths for the back of my dining room chairs.

 And although the fresh greenery looks beautiful, it can be pretty time-consuming.
 That’s why I love using time-saving hacks that help me accomplish the look I’m after – but for only a fraction of the time.